muratk3n/thirdwave/en/tweets/2019/week34.md

 I like how he judges labor, wages for inflation.

 Also says gold is a commodity.
+It's not important.
+Surely cant form the basis of a world currency system.

 "2 years ago I went to a very conservative conference where most of the speakers said the USA was bankrupt and that high inflation was